Hassaan68/RnUrqlClient/README.md

-# Urql GraphQL integration demo for React Native
+# Urql GraphQL integration demo for React Native Front-End

 React Native project demonstrating the integration of the Urql client to interact with GraphQL APIs.